HCL-TECH-SOFTWARE/hcl-commerce-performance/HCL-Cache/HCLCacheInRedis.md

 Cache keys (-data) are stored as HASH objects and contain the cached value along with metadata.

-The [HGETALL](https://redis.io/commands/hgetall) command can be used to retrieve the contents:
+The [HGETALL](https://redis.io/commands/hgetall) command can be used to retrieve the contents of a cache entry:

 For example:
 ```